 Working on the brain of a mouse, Dr. Wu and his team use a unique approach to examine the response of real brain matter to the same impacts.
 He has medical collaborators correlate the findings to human data.
-It highlights the critical role of the cerebrospinal fluids in the impact transmission and injury mitigation, which is especially useful for scientists in brain biomechanics.

-The team’s findings will help medical doctors understand the severity of a case, based on how the patient was injured in the first place, and also will help to locate the specific part of the brain that is injured.
+The team’s findings will help medical doctors understand the severity of a case based on how the patient was injured in the first place, and will help to locate the specific part of the brain that is injured.
 For patients of brain injury, these findings can guide patients in how to avoid injury, and if there is an impact, can help the patient understand the severity of the injury based on how the incident happened.

 “This is completely new, no one has ever come up with this research idea,” says Dr. Wu, who is also director and founder of the College of Engineering’s Cellular Biomechanics and Sport Science Laboratory.
 "This finding uncovers an intriguing mystery about the reason for concussive brain injury, and highlights the critical role of the cerebrospinal fluids in the impact transmission and injury mitigation, which is especially useful for scientists in the field of brain biomechanics."